 Learn to design, construct, maintain and repair rural footpaths and informal paths in urban areas

-This is a handbook of footpath management, first published in 1983, and now updated to include developments through to the mid 1990s.
-It has been written for conservation volunteers and path workers who are involved in the design, construction, maintenance and repair of footpaths.
+This handbook is for conservation volunteers and path workers who are involved in the design, construction, maintenance and repair of footpaths.

 It contains everything you need to know about path work - the history of paths and tracks, the law, how to design a path, construct a path, deal with drainage and what surfacing to choose.